 How does it perform in winter?

-The small rainfly does mean that cold air gets into the tent easily which can be a problem when the temperatures drop.
+The small rainfly does mean that cold air gets into these tents easily which can be a problem when the temperatures drop.
 The Sundome is a 3-Season tent at best, designed for fair-weather camping trips.

-We would strongly recommend against taking this tent out in winter.
+We would strongly recommend against taking these tents out in winter.
 If you are looking for an all-year tent, you will have to pay more for something a little more protective.

 Is the coleman sundome tent durable and will it last long?

-The lifetime of this tent will be determined by how you use it.
+The lifetime of these tents will be determined by how you use it.
 If you just take it out on fair-weather, occasional trips you should get a few years of use from the Elite Sundome.

 We have sons that are in scouting and the troop’s tents are all Coleman 6 person size.
 They are huge and super heavy, but they have taken a beating every month for several years now and are just finally starting to get worn out and in need of replacement.
 Obviously these aren’t backpacking tents, on trips like those the troop usually bring personal tents or hammocks.Product review